Give to the Max Day

 “AuSM has provided great training and learning opportunities.” – C.D., Luverne, MN

-SOCIAL SKILLS CLASS PARTICIPANTS – 300+ Social Skills Class participants in 2017
+SOCIAL SKILLS CLASS PARTICIPANTS – 300+ Social Skills Class participants annually

 Your Give to the Max Day donation is important because it allows youth and adults with autism to participate in social skills classes with community partners, giving them the opportunity to learn and have fun in safe, accepting environments.